elsampsa/valkka-core/README.md

 ```
 sudo apt-get install python3 mesa-utils glew-utils python3-numpy v4l-utils python3-pip openssl build-essential yasm cmake pkg-config swig libglew-dev mesa-common-dev python3-dev python3-numpy libasound2-dev libssl-dev coreutils freeglut3-dev i965-va-driver libva-dev intel-gpu-tools
 ```
+If you are in an architecture (arm) that doesn't support VAAPI, do not include the vaapi dependencies (``i965-va-driver libva-dev intel-gpu-tools``) in the above command

 If you have upgraded your python interpreter, you might need to define the version, say ```python3.7-dev```